 Where will your family go this summer?
 Whether you’re looking for a road trip or an international destination, our list of the best summer vacation ideas has something for everyone.

-Join the Year of the Trail excitement in the Great Trails State of North Carolina and plan an unforgettable summer 2023 hiking adventure!
-With Asheville, as your starting point, you’ll step into a vibrant cultural hub bursting with activities and events for all ages.
+2023 was the Year of the Trail in North Carolina.
+So why not continue that excitement in 2024 with Asheville, as your starting point, you’ll step into a vibrant cultural hub bursting with activities and events for all ages.

 And the best part?
 You’ll have access to hundreds of trails suitable for hikers of all abilities.
 The Asheville Hike Finder or the AllTrails app points out the ideal adventure, whether it’s a summit hike or a leisurely stroll alongside wildflowers to view waterfalls.